PTSD Resolution Therapy & Therapists network

 - The drop-out rate after one session appears lower

-- Resolution clients tend to present with high levels of distress, but this does not appear to affect treatment use or outcomes
+- Resolution clients tend to present with high levels of distress, but this does not appear to affect therapy use or outcomes

 These results are only preliminary and the next step will be to carry out a formal comparative trial to investigate the true origin of the reported improvements in patients’ health.